 Restorative Vs. Arresting Cavity Treatments:

 The restorative treatment options for a cavity include fillings and crowns (for coronal and early-stage cavities) and root canals (for root cavities and severe cavities).
-These treatments remove infection, deaden the nerve, and fill in and/or cover the holes in the hard surface of the tooth, thereby preventing acids and bacteria from re-entering the vulnerable areas of the tooth [15].
+These treatments remove the infection, deaden the nerve, and fill in and/or cover the holes in the hard surface of the tooth, thereby preventing acids and bacteria from re-entering the vulnerable areas of the tooth [15].
 Pulling the tooth may also be necessary when the damage caused by the cavity is too great.

 A professional Vancouver dentist near you may also use silver diamine fluoride (SDF) treatments to arrest the progress of non-painful tooth cavities in the primary (baby) teeth of young children.
 Effective in just one to two treatments, SDF presents a more cost-effective solution than traditional restorative treatments by preventing cavities from getting any worse in teeth that will soon naturally fall out [16].